-Hopefully in the future, gender will be a topic that doesn’t need to run throughout the conversation, but for now, unfortunately, underrepresentation is still so deeply embedded in our society’s framework.
-I could count on one hand the number of female DJs that I have ever seen playing a night in the capital and the number of local female musicians that are represented in an equal fashion to that of male musicians, even less so if they are women of colour.
-As females, we are questioned further, scrutinised more, and are required to consistently prove that we are worthy of a seat at the city’s creative table.
+Hopefully in the future gender will be a topic that doesn’t need to run throughout the conversation, but for now, unfortunately, underrepresentation is still so deeply embedded in our society’s framework.
+I could count on one hand the number of female DJs that I have seen playing a night in the capital or the number of female musicians that are represented in an equal fashion to that of male musicians, even less so if they are women of colour.
+As females, we are questioned further, scrutinised more and are required to consistently prove that we are worthy of a seat at the city’s creative table.

 As part of my final university project, I built a website which discussed how in sync we are with youth culture in Edinburgh.
-The aim was to report on what is happening creatively within Scottish communities.
-While constructing the website and gathering the stories that I wanted to tell on the platform I noticed how little exposure female creators in the city received.
+The aim was to report on what was happening creatively within Scottish communities.
+While constructing the website and gathering the stories that I wanted to tell, I noticed how little exposure female creators in the city received.
 During this process, I experienced an overwhelming sense of the creative environment in Edinburgh being governed by males.
 I realised that although I had the resources at hand, I had not done enough digging to find women who were also trying to pursue their artistic passion within the same space.

 Overall the support for atypical art in Edinburgh is limited for everyone involved.
-However, there are soooooo many amazing women living in my hometown who produce spectacular material whilst evolving and finding their artistic groove that don’t receive enough recognition.
-There are designers, photographers, artists, musicians, event organisers, DJs, writers and bloggers, to list a few.
-And I want to express how fundamental it is to support them.
-Follow their pages, like their posts, share, subscribe, buy their merchandise, commission them, visit their small business, credit their work (PLZ!!).
+However, there are so many amazing women living in my hometown who produce spectacular material, whilst evolving and finding their artistic groove, that don’t receive enough recognition.
+There are designers, photographers, artists, musicians, event organisers, DJs, writers and bloggers to list a few.
+I want to express how fundamental it is to support them.
+Follow their pages, like their posts, share, subscribe, buy their merchandise, commission them, visit their small businesses and credit their work (PLZ!!).
 Whatever it is; support, support, support!
-The communities and environments that surround us shape us.
+The communities and environments that surround us, shape us.
 The creative ladies in my life have inspired me to do more, to allow myself to be completely in tune with my own creativity and to unapologetically grow my confidence.
 I now realise that they have indirectly morphed into my role models and instilled a sense of sisterhood within me.
 There is enough space for everybody.
 Whatever it is that you love to do, I hope you can pursue it.

 In short, support ya girls.
 Ladies, we are visionaries too.